OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 ## Summary points

-In this tutorial we have demonstrated how to fit spatiotemporal models for SOC to estimate SOC stocks in t/ha for world mangrove forests.
+In this tutorial we have demonstrated how to fit spatiotemporal models for SOC to estimate SOC stocks in t/ha (with prediction uncertainty) for the world mangrove forests.
 We fit two independent models for SOC content (%) and for bulk density, then aggregate values to produce global estimates of SOC for the whole mangroves.
 This is so-called 3D predictive soil mapping approach with independently fitted components of SOC stocks.
 For modeling we use a compilation of [soil samples from literature](https://opengeohub.github.io/SoilSamples/) and